Kamchatka: The Ring of Fire

 50+ passenger expedition ship, cabins with and without private facilities.

-WildWings pioneered expedition cruises to this region in the mid-nineties, however, our original ship is no longer operating, so we have been offering this exciting itinerary on the expedition vessel ‘Spirit of Enderby’ (55 passengers) every year since 2007, with Chris Collins onboard as part of the ship’s team.
+WildWings pioneered expedition cruises to this region in the mid-nineties, however, our original ship is no longer operating, so we have been offering this exciting itinerary on the expedition vessel ‘Spirit of Enderby’ (55 passengers) every year since 2007, with Chris Collins aboard as part of the ship’s team.
 Being a Russian flagged ship, these expeditions can visit sites previously not open to Western vessels.

 This region of spectacular scenery has only been accessible since 1994 and still remains rarely visited, far more people have been to Antarctica!
 The species list is truly mouth-watering and is surely headed by one of the world’s ultimate raptors, Steller’s Sea-eagle.
-Seabirds are also here in abundance, with the potential alcids including Spectacled, Brunnich’s and Pigeon Guillemots, Whiskered, Rhinoceros, Crested, Parakeet and Least Auklets, Tufted and Horned Puffins, and both Ancient and Long-billed Murrelets.
+Seabirds are also here in abundance, with the potential alcids including Spectacled, Brunnich’s and Pigeon Guillemots, Whiskered, Rhinoceros, Crested, Parakeet and Least Auklets, Tufted and Horned Puffins, and Ancient, Kittlitz’s and Long-billed Murrelets.
 Black-tailed, Glaucous-winged and Slaty-backed Gulls are all present, along with the range-restricted Red-legged Kittiwake and highly distinctive Kamchatka Gull.
-We also stand a good chance of seeing Aleutian Tern too.
+We also stand a chance of seeing Aleutian Tern too.

-Whilst Laysan Albatross is the commonest albatross, there is also a good chance of both Black-footed and Short-tailed Albatrosses, with five of the latter in 2009, one in 2010 and 2012 and three in 2011.
-All three albatross’s were seen in 2017!
+Whilst Laysan Albatross is the commonest albatross, there is also a good chance of both Black-footed and Short-tailed Albatrosses, with Short-tailed seen most years.
+All three albatrosses were seen in 2019!
 Other likely tubenoses include Mottled Petrel, Fork-tailed Storm-Petrel, Short-tailed Shearwater and the blue morph of the Northern Fulmar.
-Japanese, Pelagic and Red-faced Cormorants, Harlequin Duck, Black and Stejneger’s Scoters can all be expected and ashore, we will search for shorebirds such as Grey-tailed Tattler, Red-necked and Long-toed Stints, Latham’s Snipe and Rock Sandpiper.
+Japanese, Pelagic and Red-faced Cormorants, Harlequin Duck, Black and Stejneger’s Scoters can all be expected and ashore, we will search for shorebirds such as Red-necked Stint, Latham’s Snipe and Rock Sandpiper.